fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 Again, for image representation, we will be using the pyplot framework of the Matplotlib library.
 Follow these steps to complete this exercise:

-**Note**

-The file which we are going to use in this exercise is in zipped format and can be found at <https://github.com/fenago/natural-language-processing-workshop>.
-It should be unzipped once downloaded.

 1. Open a Jupyter notebook.